davrot/pytutorial/numpy/roc/README.md

 ```
 ![Image2](image2.png)

-## How to create an estimate from ROC
+## How to create an estimate from the ROC cumsum maximum

 ```python
 import numpy as np